DoctorPresto/Cyberpunk-Blender-add-on/README.md

 - Import Cyberpunk 2077 models with materials for fully automated setup of the games complex shaders in just a few clicks

-- Import full characters and vehicles from Cyberpunk 2077 entity files with all their mesh files correctly distributed, matching their in game appearance
+- Import full characters and vehicles from Cyberpunk 2077 entity files with mesh files correctly distributed, matching their in game appearance

-- Import vehicle entity colliders from Wolvenkit exported .phys files for easy visualization and editing
+    - Import colliders from Wolvenkit exported .phys files for easy visualization and editing

 - Import Cyberpunk 2077 animations to play on your models exported with rigs, or take advantage of the bundled rig resources conveniently available at the press of a button in the Cyberpunk Animations Panel